dorucioclea/skyalt/README.md

 # From Webkit to WASM
 There are few implementations of local-first platforms and most of them use Webkit.
 Webkit is huge and browsers are most complex things humans build and maintain.
-SkyAlt is heading in oposite direction, simplicity.
+SkyAlt is heading in oposite direction - build large and complex worlds with few simple tools.
 <br/><br/>

 **Front-end**: Instead of writing app in HTML/CSS/JS, you pick up from many languages which compile to WASM and you use SkyAlt's apis() to draw on screen through [Immediate mode GUI](https://en.wikipedia.org/wiki/Immediate_mode_GUI) model.
-Every WASM file is asset so you can compose them together into one app.
+Every WASM file is an asset, which can be compose with other assets together into an app.
 <br/><br/>

 **Back-end**: There is no back-end.
 Front-end uses SQL to read/write data from local .sqlite files.